awsdocs/aws-cost-management-user-guide/doc_source/close-account.md

 # Closing an account<a name="close-account"></a>

 Only the AWS account root user can close an AWS account\.
 AWS can't close accounts on your behalf\.
-If you have any questions throughout the process, you can contact your account representative or contact us to open a billing or account support case for assistance\.
+If you have any questions throughout the process, you can contact your account representative or contact AWS Support for assistance\.
+For more information about contacting AWS Support, see [Contacting AWS Support](billing-get-answers.md#billing-support)\.

 **Topics**
 + [Considerations before you close your AWS account](#before-closing)